 Once I started to understand what I did not want, it made me see what I did want more clearly.
 Part of this was that I found myself looking for certain functions and part of it was that I was seeing the problem being solved by some things.
 For example, I didn’t realize I’d like to have the LinkedIn profile for my contacts synced with their contact info until I began this search.
 Here are the things I now wanted to have included:

 - A way to add notes, both about what we have talked about and action items.
 What do I mean by this?
-Since switching to a service based business, I have become a networking fiend.
-Most of the people whom I am meeting are not people I would put in a sales funnel, but there are still things that I want to follow up on or note as I get to know them better.
+Since switching to a service-based business, I have become a networking fiend.
+Most of the people whom I am meeting are not people I would put in a sales funnel.
+They’re simply people I’m networking with and learning their story.
+There are still things that I want to follow up on or note as I get to know them better.
 For example, this is useful if you meet someone and you both have podcasts.
 Making a note of what their podcast is so you make sure to listen and give them feedback is something I would want to not only remember to do but also had a place to keep that info.
 Maybe one day I will be a guest on theirs, or I will share their podcast in my weekly newsletter.
 I found more and more of these little contact notes needing to have a place to go.

 - A way to remind me to touch the contacts I want to reach out to often; preferably weekly/biweekly, but monthly would do.